242nd Rifle Division: Dukhovshchina Offensives

 The operational directive set the goal of encircling and destroying the German 106th, 5th, and 28th Infantry Divisions and 900th Lehr Regiment through concentric attacks with two shock groups, the northern consisting of the 30th Army's 242nd, 251st and 162nd Rifle Divisions, 107th Tank and 45th Cavalry Divisions.
 The Army was to protect its right flank toward Bely with the 250th Division, penetrate the German defense and then commit the mobile forces to encircle the objective from the west.
-The attack sector was 17 km wide from Markovo to Staroe Morokhovo, from 38 km to 55 km north of Yartsevo.
+The attack sector was 17km wide from Markovo to Staroe Morokhovo, from 38km to 55km north of Yartsevo.
 The 242nd, which had the support of the 1st Battalion of the 392nd Cannon Artillery Regiment, was to hold a line with one rifle regiment while the remaining two made the assault toward Erkhovo and Churkino with the immediate objective of reaching the Rekta River at Staroe Sochnevo.
 The attack was to be preceded by a 45-minute artillery preparation beginning at 0900 hours.
-The shock group faced the German 106th Infantry, which was holding a sector roughly 16 km wide.
+The shock group faced the German 106th Infantry, which was holding a sector roughly 16km wide.

 General Khomenko launched his attack on time, despite not all of his forces having managed to reach their jumping-off points.
 Several units were fed in piecemeal, which in some instances worked to their advantage, since the artillery preparation had done more to alert German units than it accomplished in causing damage.
 While 19th Army managed to penetrate the German tactical defenses throughout its sector, 30th Army achieved far more limited results due to intense machine gun and mortar fire, backed by effective artillery fire on most sectors.
-The 242nd, in common with the 162nd and 251st, only advanced from 150m-400m, but the 107th Tanks, in cooperation with one regiment of the 162nd, was successful in penetrating the defensive line and exploited roughly 4 km deep.
+The 242nd, in common with the 162nd and 251st, only advanced from 150m-400m, but the 107th Tanks, in cooperation with one regiment of the 162nd, was successful in penetrating the defensive line and exploited roughly 4km deep.
 Timoshenko's headquarters reported at 2000 hours that the 242nd had advanced up to 200m but had been halted in front of the barbed wire by heavy fire.